bowenyi-pierre/bowenyi-pierre.github.io/_pages/personal.md

   1. War and Peace by Leo Tolstoy (1867)
   2. Resurrection by Leo Tolstoy (1899)
   3. Crime and Punishment by Fyodor Dostoevsky (1866)
-  4. Anne of Green Gables by Lucy Maud Montgomery (1908)
+  4. Anne of Green Gables by Lucy Maud Montgomery (1908), The Neapolitan Novels by Elena Ferrante (2011-2014)
-  5. Steve Jobs by Walter Isaacson (2011), The Neapolitan Novels by Elena Ferrante (2011-2014)
+  5. Steve Jobs by Walter Isaacson (2011)

 Although not an expert, I am a movie buff who find joy in all kinds of films created since the 1910s.
 I maintain [online records](https://letterboxd.com/bowen20190101/films/) for a fraction of movies I've watched, and might add reviews to this site in the future.
 Good movies are beacons for lost hearts in the darkest times, and my top 5 picks are:
   1. Forrest Gump by Robert Zemeckis (1994)